opws/opws-dataset/docs/fields.md

 The URL of the page to log in, as a user.

+## login.persist.checked

+If there is a checkbox to remain logged in, what the default status of that check box is.

 ## login.usability

 A space-separated token string describing how the password set UI differs from traditional blind-entry.